balsedie/trilomorph/README.md

   <sub>You have to fill the information about the specimen. **It is very important to complete the form (particularly the stratigraphic fields) relative to the _specimen_, _not the species_**

-  Specimen's metadata is entered in the following form, please **copy and paste it as it is (including hyphens)** in a text editor and fill each field.
-If missing information in a field, type NA.
+  Specimen's metadata is entered in the following form, please **copy and paste it as it is (including hyphens)** in a text editor and fill each field. **If missing information in a field, type NA**.
 Fill one form per landmarked **specimen**.
 If a single specimen has cephalon and pygidum, just fill a single form indicating that it has cephalon and pygidum.
 ```
   -
   ID: